RachelFurlong-dev/milestone-project3-v1/README.md

 - tested to check the app was connecting with MongoDB by creating a function with a decorator that includes a route to that app.
 - created a template houseplants.html and generated data from the houseplants collection to the template.
 - ran the app to check the correct data was visible on the houseplants.html file which indicated that the app had connected with MongoDB successfully.
-Then, with MongoDB and Heroku set up correctly with the app, I was able to set up the templates, design the interface, create, edit and delete records to the app.
-Once testing was complete, I changed debug=True back to debug=False prior to final deployment.
+- With MongoDB and Heroku set up correctly with the app, I was able to set up the templates, design the interface, create, edit and delete records to the app.
+- Once testing was complete, I changed debug=True (the setting required to be able to detect errors) to debug=False prior to final deployment.

 # How to deploy Houseplantr App
-Clone the houseplantr-v1 repository as follows:
+Clone the houseplantr-v1 [repository](https://github.com/RachelFurlong-dev/milestone-project3-v1) as follows:
 - on GitHub.com, navigate to the main page of the repository.
 - above the list of files, click Code.
 - clone the repository using HTTPS, or use an SSH key, or by using GitHub CLI.